 GRADUATE STUDENT LEADERS

-Giselle Laiduc is a second-year PhD student who develops cultural interventions to increase retention of underrepresented students (e.g., students of color, women) in STEM fields.
+Giselle Laiduc is a fourth-year PhD student who develops cultural interventions to increase retention of underrepresented students (e.g., students of color, women) in STEM.
 She is particularly interested in how the competitive nature of STEM fields relates to student retention and how message framing can impact students’ behavior.